Craig and David share their adoption story of adopting twice.

 How did you find the assessment process and training?

 I found it really tough to, effectively, give up my privacy during the assessment – and some of the training sessions covered very challenging topics.
-We took a break between stage 1 and 2 to gather our thoughts, and make sure we were definitely up for it – and we went on a lovely holiday after we were approved.
+We took a break between stages 1 and 2 to gather our thoughts, and make sure we were definitely up for it – and we went on a lovely holiday after we were approved.

 Despite how tough it was at points, ultimately it made us feel much more ready for kids – and stronger as a couple.
 I’ve had quite a few friends with kids say they wish they’d gone through something similar to prepare them for the impact of parenthood!
 We also made some great friends who we met during training.